How TikTok grew from a fun app for teens into a potential national security threat

 Starting in 2017, when the Chinese social video app merged with its competitor Musical.ly, TikTok has grown from a niche teen app into a global trendsetter.
 While, of course, also emerging as a potential national security threat, according to U.S. officials.

-On Wednesday, President Joe Biden signed legislation requiring TikTok parent ByteDance to sell to a U.S. owner within a year or to shut down.
-It's not clear whether that law will survive an expected legal challenge or that ByteDance would agree to sell.
+On April 24, President Joe Biden signed legislation requiring TikTok parent ByteDance to sell to a U.S. owner within a year or to shut down.
+TikTok and its China-based parent company, ByteDance, filed a lawsuit against the U.S., claiming the security concerns were overblown and the law should be struck down because it violates the First Amendment.

+The Supreme Court on Friday unanimously upheld the federal law banning TikTok beginning Jan.
+19 unless it's sold by ByteDance.

 Here's how TikTok came to this juncture: